chef/concrete/README.md

 ## Installation ##

-1. Put a copy concrete in rebar's template directory.
+1. Put a copy of concrete in rebar's template directory.

    ```
      mkdir -p ~/.rebar/templates